 Pachymetry: Measurement of the thickness of the cornea by ultrasound pachymetry, optical biometry or with a corneal topographer.

-Cornea topography: Cornea topography is performed to measure the amount of astigmatism and corneal irregularities.
+Cornea topography: Cornea topography is performed to measure the degree of astigmatism and corneal irregularities.

 Pupillometry: Pupillometry is performed to measure the size of the pupil in the darkness.